 … like the birth of the child of Abraham, and that of Mary, was to teach a great spiritual truth, a truth that we are slow to learn and ready to forget.
 In ourselves we are incapable of doing any good thing; but that which we cannot do will be wrought by the power of God in every submissive and believing soul.
 It was through faith that the child of promise was given.
 It is through faith that spiritual life is begotten, and we are enabled to do the works of righteousness. –Ellen White, Desire of Ages, Page 98

-Now, instead of circumcision, we have baptism as a sign that we are casting away self-confidence, as we go under the water symbolically dying to self, we rise up to a new life, not trusting in self, but trusting in Jesus.
+Now, instead of circumcision, we have baptism as a sign that we are casting away self-confidence, as we go under the water, symbolically dying to self, we rise up to a new life, not trusting in self, but trusting in Jesus.

-Satan works hard to make us miss the whole point of this lesson by coming up with his own rituals, and then making male circumcision appear to be another cultural ritual similar to female circumcision, which has no Scriptural significance but is still widely practised, even though it is harmful to women.
+Satan works hard to make us miss the whole point of this lesson by coming up with his own rituals, and then making male circumcision appear to be another cultural ritual similar to female circumcision, which has no Scriptural significance but is still widely practiced, even though it is harmful to women.

-It is worth noting that there is evidence to suggest that certain male health issues are less prevalent in communities where circumcision is widely practised, and circumcision also appears to have benefits for the wives.
+It is worth noting that there is evidence to suggest that certain male health issues are less prevalent in communities where circumcision is widely practiced, and circumcision also appears to have benefits for the wives.
 Others suggest that the same benefits may be experienced by proper hygiene.
 Thus everyone considering circumcision needs to prayerfully consider the reasons for and against the practice today.

 Finally, some men who were circumcised as babies, and learning that circumcision is no longer morally necessary, have become quite bitter towards their parents for “mutilating” them.
 To those I would suggest, first of all, you have not endured anything that Jesus Himself has not endured.
 Jesus was circumcised too.
 See Luke 2:21.
 No matter how awkward or embarrassing an area of your life may be, Jesus has been there and experienced it for you.
 He understands everything!
 Second, most parents were simply doing the best they could with the information they had at the time.
 All parents have to make decisions about the treatment of their babies on a range of issues and most make those decisions with the best information available.